FINDING YOUR LIFE PURPOSE

 Sometimes we ask for wake-up calls.

-The truth was that Chuck had resisted taking on new skills and relationships in his previous incarnations, and now his resistance had come home to roost.
+The truth was that Chuck had resisted taking on new skills and relationships in his previous incarnations, and now his resistance had come back to haunt him.
 In fact, he had asked that this time around, if he failed to track his original purpose, that he be reminded in no uncertain terms that a change of course was required.
 Enter a horrific accident.
 Now his tightly crafted life was completely and intentionally derailed – by his own design.

 Who was this person that Chuck needed to become?
 It was the person his soul required him to become.
 The soul wants to be fully present and engaged.
-The soul needs to have experiences that challenge it to expand and grow new anatomy.
-It is inherent to the soul to be creative, and to be dynamically so.
-As sparks of God, we are each god in our own right.
-God is the mastermind par excellence of Exploration and Creation, and when he/r incarnational expression spends too much time going over the same lesson plan, the soul will endure boredom only so long.
+The soul needs to have experiences that challenge it to expand and develop new aspects of itself.
+It is inherent to the soul to be creative and to be dynamic.
+As sparks of God, we are each a god in our own right.
+God is the mastermind par excellence of Exploration and Creation.
+When his/her incarnational expression spends too much time going over the same lesson plan, the soul will endure boredom only so long.

 What was included in Chuck’s new lesson plan?